 A year later, following a general election when the Conservatives came to power, Sir William Bovill, (1814-1873) was appointed the Solicitor General.
 He came to the same Court on behalf of the new Attorney General, Sir John Rolt (1804-1871) and Churchward.
 This was to ask for a move to strike out issues of fact in the earlier judgement, arguing that they created the precedence that the payment for Government contracts only applied to services delivered not for services promised.
 Therefore, when a contract is summarily terminated the contracting company has no remedy.
 However, it was agreed to overturn the ruling on the Petition of Right, Churchward would be required to bring a Petition of Errors.
 Shortly afterwards Churchward received £4,000 for services rendered between April and June 1863.
 However, it would appear that Churchward did not submit a Petition of Error for the earlier judgement was cited in similar government contract cases for a long time afterwards.

 Following LCDR’s contract ratification in 1863 Churchward agreed to transfer his steamboats, offices and packet yard for £120,000 to the Railway Company.
 Paid in instalments of £7,000 until 1870, the payment was made up of cash, preference shares and bonds bearing 5% annual interest.
 LCDR also agreed to pay Churchward an annuity of £800 per annum to 1870 for the Belgium contract.
-For the French contract, Churchward and his French appointee, M. Clebetteal & Co of Dieppe, shared £1,800 per annum with Churchward receiving the larger share.
+For the French contract, Churchward and his French appointee, M. Clebetteal & Co of Dieppe, were to receive 30% of LCDR’s return and in 1863 this was £1,800 with Churchward taking the larger share.
 Churchward’s steam packets at the time of agreement were:

 The former Onyx, renamed Vivid II and was sold to LCDR.